Online lectures on both VR and AR with instructors who are defining the next generation of expression.

 Online lecture: Zoom

-Online lectures, face-to-face lectures may be available after settlement of COVID-19
+Secondary Venue: Face-to-Face lectures may be available after settlement of COVID-19 pandemic.

 You will be asked to purchase the software and other items necessary for some of the lectures, which costs less than 10,000 yen.